zavalab/PlasmoDataPlots.jl/README.md

  * `nodestrokealpha`: alpha (transparency) of the border on the node markers
  * `node_z`: Set of data corresponding to node weights.
 This should be a vector of length equal to the number of nodes.
 Can be used if the nodes should be color coded by weight
  * `framestyle`: framestyle of plot
- * `rev`: Boolean indicating, if node_z is defined, that the color gradient from node color will be reversed
+ * `rev`: Boolean indicating, if node_z or line_z is defined, that the color gradient from node or line color will be reversed
  * `legend`: Boolean determining whether there should be a colorbar when `node_z` is defined
  * `save_fig`: Boolean to determine if the figure should be saved or not
  * `fig_name`: Name of the file name that the saved figure should have.